Iguana! Iguana! Iguana! Reptile artist Shuya Misawa's first solo exhibition "Falling Scales"|Domingo

 Shuya Misawa's first solo exhibition "Falling Scales"

-A series of copperplate prints produced using techniques such as etching and aquatint.
+A series of copperplate prints created using techniques such as etching and aquatint

 An independently produced book with detailed information about iguanas is also on display.